DavesCodeMusings/container-central/docs/QuickStart.md

 ### Volumes
 Select volumes to view Docker Volume information as if you had typed `docker volume ls` from the command-line.
 It's not very exciting, so there's no screenshot.

+### Configuration
+This is where you can enter site specific settings, like the URL for the git repository you use to store your Docker Compose files.

 ## Next Steps
 For a more in-depth look at how to use Container Central, see the [HowTo docuument](HowTo.md)